NitLab/NITOS_Documentation/source/load_saveOMF.rst

 1.Loading an image
 ---------------------------------

-You can then load a "baseline" image for nodes you have already reserved, using the omf load command.
+You can then load a `baseline <_images/NITOS_base_imgs.pdf>`_ image for nodes you have already reserved, using the omf load command.
 For example, to load the "baseline.ndz" image to node 16 of NITOS, issue **in a terminal where you are connected to NITOS Server** the following command:

 .. code-block:: bash